alissongoulart/bundlesAPI/README.md

 # Bundles REST Interface

-A REST interface which provide all possible combinations for broadbands.
+A REST interface which provides all possible combinations for broadbands.

 ## Requirements
 ```